abxh/metapkgs/README.md

 # metapkgs
 These metapackages are used to group packages together.

 The criterion for which package belongs to what metapackage is kind of loose.
-I generally just put not-large packages and packages i won't touch in the metapackages.
+I generally just put not-large packages and packages I won't touch in the metapackages.

 Makes for a nicer `pacman -Qe` view, so I reduce my urge to reinstall arch. lol.